wawa19933/plug.kak/README.md

 Now, let's discuss configuration of plugins with `plug` command.

 #### Handling user configurations
-Common problem with plugin configuration, and a configuration of external features in general, is that when this feature is not available, the configuration makes no sense at all.
+Common problem with plugin configuration, and configuration of external features in general, is that when this feature is not available, the configuration makes no sense at all.

 Previously I've mentioned that [`noload`][11] switch doesn't affect the configuration process of a plugin.
-That is, the configuration isn't loaded only when plugin is not installed.
+That is, the configuration isn't loaded only when the plugin is not installed.
 Which means that if you decide to install your configuration to a new machine, Kakoune won't throw errors that something isn't available, for example some plugin options.

-There's second strict rule of `plug` command: every parameter that doesn't have a keyword before it, is treated as plugin configuration.
+There's a second strict rule of `plug` command: every parameter that doesn't have a keyword before it, is treated as plugin configuration.

 For example: